Ramsha Khan: Other work and public image

 Khan has been described in the media, among Pakistan's most popular actresses.
 Images Dawn named Khan in their "Standout Performances: Female" list of 2019 and 2021.
 In 2022, Khan was placed in "Best Pakistani Actresses" list, for her performance in Hum Tum.

-The actress also serves as a brand ambassador for a number of brands such as Nestlé, TUC, 7Up, Pond's and Hum Mart.
+She also serves as a brand ambassador for a number of brands such as Nestlé, TUC, 7Up, Pond's and Hum Mart.
 Khan modelled in Hum Bridal Couture Week in 2021, for designer Abeera Usman's collection "Mirha".
 In 2020 and 2022, Khan was placed in Hello Pakistan's HOT100 list, in the "Trailblazers" category.

 In addition to the dramas, Khan has appeared as a guest in various series and talk shows.
 In 2017, she appeared on Jago Pakistan Jago and Kitni Girhain Baaki Hain: Part 2, opposite Tipu Sharif.
 In 2018, she played Kiran Khan in an episode of Ustani Jee.
 Khan also appeared on the second season of Jeeto Pakistan League, in 2021.

+Personal life

+Khan married actor Khushhal Khan in a private ceremony in April 2026.